djtrance/ArDrone-1/README.md

 vdrone = ArDroneVideo.ArVideo()

-vdrone.connect() #Connect socket with Drone cdrone.disconnect()
+vdrone.connect() #Connect socket with Drone cdrone.disconnect() #Disconnect socket with Drone

-vdrone.video(size) #Initialize video streaming, for original size give 0, to double the size give 1 vdrone.capture #Save the photo, for original size give 0, to double the size give 1
+vdrone.video(size) #Initialize video streaming, for original size give 0, to double the size give 1 vdrone.capture(size) #Save the photo, for original size give 0, to double the size give 1
 ```